 For many of us discipline is or was, synonymous with punishment or correction.
 And you can’t have failed to notice that punishing dogs is falling out of favour.

-Punishment of dogs is a subject that arouses very strong feelings, and many people are simply not prepared to punish their pets.
-So where does that leave us when we need to teach our Labs right from wrong?
+Punishment of dogs is a subject that arouses very strong feelings, and many people feel it is wrong and simply are not prepared to punish their pets.
+The chances are you are one of them.
+So where does that leave you when you need to teach your dog right from wrong?

 The word discipline comes from disciple or scholar and its original meaning was all about learning and acquiring knowledge.